 Parameter Variable Type Description lObjectType bbDataObjConstants This is an enum of the record types available for searching purposes.
-Note: Quick Find is designed to be used with constituents, gifts, campaigns, funds, appeals, events, and banks only. sSearchString String This is the string you are searching for. sFoundName String This is passed By Reference and is set to Name for the record that is found. lFoundID Long This is passed By Reference and is set to the database ID for the record that is found. bPromptIfNoMatch Boolean Optional: If this is set to True (which is the default) a message box provides the end-user with the option to use the search screen again if the search string is not found.
+Note: Quick Find is designed to be used with constituents, gifts, campaigns, funds, appeals, events (when you have the optional module Event Management), and banks only. sSearchString String This is the string you are searching for. sFoundName String This is passed By Reference and is set to Name for the record that is found. lFoundID Long This is passed By Reference and is set to the database ID for the record that is found. bPromptIfNoMatch Boolean Optional: If this is set to True (which is the default) a message box provides the end-user with the option to use the search screen again if the search string is not found.